-A stud dog is a male dog that is mated to bitches belonging to other people.
+A stud dog is a male dog that is mated to female dogs belonging to other people.

 This is carried out in exchange for money (or something of equivalent value such as a puppy).

-There are no legal requirements governing the use of a stud dog in the UK at the time of writing, above and beyond those enshrined in our animal welfare laws.
+There are not usually any legal requirements governing the use of a stud dog , above and beyond those enshrined in our animal welfare laws.

-The Kennel Club issues some brief guidelines in their online introduction to dog breeding, though they mostly apply to the owners of bitches.
+The Kennel Clubs may some brief guidelines but they mostly apply to the owners of female dogs.

 Why Make Your Lab A Stud Dog?